SAhmadUmass/Medical-Premium-Project/README.md

 The dataset contains the following features:

--Age
+- Age
--Diabetes (presence of diabetes) -BloodPressureProblems (presence of blood pressure problems) -AnyTransplants (presence of any transplants) -AnyChronicDiseases (presence of any chronic diseases)
+- Diabetes (presence of diabetes) -BloodPressureProblems (presence of blood pressure problems) -AnyTransplants (presence of any transplants) -AnyChronicDiseases (presence of any chronic diseases)